Foxboro event organizers: Promoting peace starts at home

-FOXBORO -- On a perfect September afternoon, people gathered on the town common this past weekend to promote peace locally and beyond.
+On a perfect September afternoon, people gathered to promote peace at the Foxboro Common.

-Kay Andberg, the president of the club, said was very happy with the event.
+Kay Andberg, the president of the local Rotary Club who helped organize the event, said it was perfect weather and she was very happy with how the event went.

 "Everybody was interested in learning about the different cultures that were represented, and also about the different community groups who had come out to help share more information about them and to promote peace," Andberg said.